27th March 2017

 Giving Your Notice of Marriage

 This is a process that I was unfamiliar with, and I found when talking to people that many others didn’t really know about it either.
 If you are getting married in a church, giving your notice of marriage is not something that you have to think about as they do it all for you.
-If you’re getting married in a registry office or other venue then you have to give notice to your local register office at least 28 days before the wedding.
+If you’re getting married in a register office or other venue then you have to give notice to your local register office at least 28 days before the wedding.

 What you need: